patrickbucher/learning-rust/diary.md

 I looked the issue up, one of the first results was a [question of mine](https://stackoverflow.com/q/39174864) on StackOverflow, dating back to my first encounter with rust eight(!) years ago.
 Those little issues always derailed me so far, but this time I will pull through.
 I also finished a lot of rustlings; up to vectors.

+In the afternoon, I re-read chapter 4 on _Ownership_, which leaves me with the ambiguous feeling that I understood the rules, but still cannot apply them to programs.

 # Day 2 (2024-03-26)